 SOCIAL ISSUES: Pro-choice, supports LGBTQ rights and legalizing marijuana.

 Ryan was anti-abortion until 2015, when he flipped on the issue, coming to the conclusion that the “heavy hand of government must not make this decision for women and families.”
 Since then, Ryan has supported abortion rights and has been an outspoken critic of Ohio’s 20- week abortion ban, the state GOP’s attempts to defund Planned Parenthood and the Supreme Court’s 2018 ruling that overturned a California law requiring so-called “crisis pregnancy centers” to disclose to patients that they did not believe in abortion.
-He is co-sponsored the Equal Access to Abortion Coverage in Health Insurance Act (EACH Act).to protect access to reproductive health.
+He co-sponsored the Equal Access to Abortion Coverage in Health Insurance Act (EACH Act) to protect access to reproductive health.

 Ryan also supports same-sex marriage and opposes Trump’s transgender military ban.